Introduction

 - Specialty data providers and networks

 Each state legally mandates central cancer registries, thus providing a census of all the patients who have cancer within a defined geographic area.
-Because of this and the capture of detailed exposure information such as diet or physical activity and patient-reported outcomes, these registries provide unique information because it comes from a non-random group of people.
+Because of this, as well as the capture of detailed exposure information such as diet or physical activity and patient-reported outcomes, these registries provide unique information because data comes from a non-random group of people.

 Consumer Data